 Developing sensor support is a continuing mission of the Sky Hub team.
 The hardware we consider goes through a proposal phase and is vetted though the Development, Hardware, and Science teams.

 The work for this is very fluid.
 However, below are details of what platforms and sensors we are currently evaluating.

-The image below shows a sensor array currently under evaluation which includes Raspberry Pi 4B, a variety of Grove Sensors, Nooelec SDR kit.
+The image below shows a Sensor Hub currently under evaluation which includes a variety of Grove Sensors, Nooelec SDR kit etc

 Another micro computer will be at the heart of aquiring data directly from the sensors.
-We are exploring the Raspberry Pi and the 2GB Jetson Nano.
-Eventually the chosen device will be deployed on the same LAN as the Tracker as shown in our see system diagram.
+We are exploring the 2GB Jetson Nano, but have also considered the Raspberry Pi.
+Eventually the Jetson device will be deployed on the same LAN as the Tracker as shown in our see system diagram.

-If you would like to join development and testing of the sensor array the starting point platform and recommended acessories you will need are as follows.
+If you would like to join development and testing of the Sensor Hub the starting point platform and recommended acessories you will need are as follows.

 Witmotion HWT901B High Precision 10-Axis Military-grade Pitch Roll Yaw (X Y Z axis) Accelerometer + Angular Velocity + Angle +Magnet Field + Air Pressure + Altitude data